xrettle/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f7-container-fidelity/README.md

 ---

-## 4. Baseline failure 🧱
+## 4. Baseline failure

-The baseline case should be small, crisp, and visibly structural.
+The baseline case is intentionally small, crisp, and visibly structural.

 ### Core pattern